 £50 million Harlow Investment Fund

 I have worked very hard to secure huge investment specifically to regenerate our town centre.
 I would like to see the town completely transformed to restore pride and bring new businesses, jobs and homes.

 Thanks to the work of our Conservative County Councillors, Essex County Council recently pledged £5 million towards a new Harlow Investment Fund.
 Other investors are expected to be Homes England, Places for People (developer of Gilston Villages) and Harlow District Council, to create a fund of up to £50million.

 The fund is designed to help unlock key sites in the town centre to facilitate wider regeneration and comes in addition to many other pots of money including the Towns Fund and Getting Building Fund.

-In Parliament, I have had numerous meetings with Government Ministers and campaigned hard for Harlow to be included in the Government’s £3.6 billion Towns Fund.
-This is a once in a generation opportunity to bid for up to £25 million for specific regeneration projects.
+In Parliament, I had numerous meetings with Government Ministers and campaigned hard for Harlow to be included in the Government’s £3.6 billion Towns Fund.
+This was a once in a generation opportunity to bid for up to £25 million for specific regeneration projects.

 I was able to secure £1 million to kickstart this work and will do everything possible to ensure that we use this opportunity to build an even better future for our community.